-In preparing the accounting policy disclosures, each entity must review its own circumstances, taking into account the requirements in AASB 101 Presentation of Financial Statements and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
+In preparing the material accounting policy information, each entity must review its own circumstances, taking into account the requirements in AASB 101 Presentation of Financial Statements and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.

 The Code is primarily a disclosure document.
 Although it discusses various AAS, NSW Treasury Circulars and Policy and Guidelines papers, the Code does not incorporate the requirements of all AAS, NSW Treasury Circulars and Policy and Guidelines papers.